matomo-org/developer-documentation/docs/tracking-api.md

     * `ec_sh` &mdash; Shipping cost of the Order
     * `ec_dt` &mdash; Discount offered
     * `ec_items` &mdash; Items in the Ecommerce order.
 This is a JSON encoded array of items.
 Each item is an array with the following info in this order: item sku, item name, item category, item price, item quantity.
+    * `_ects`  &mdash; Timestamp of the last order made by this user.
+This value is used to process the "Days since last order" report.

 * Special parameters